Quora vs Yahoo Answers: Which Q&A Site is Better for Your Business?

 Are you selling high quality services and goods for professionals and other businesses?
 Use Quora.

 Are you selling large numbers of products or local services to average people?
-Use Yahoo Answers.
+Don’t use Quora.

-As Quora is by now often ranking on Google you also may get some traffic that is routed via search.
+As Quora is by now often ranking well on Google you also may get some traffic that is routed via search.
+It’s hard though as noted above.
+Until they see your link people are in most cases satisfied with the answer given on the site itself.

 In the past Yahoo Answers got a lot of drop-in users from Yahoo itself.
-Now the corporations has lots its importance and thus far fewer people come that way.
+Now that the brand has lots its importance and thus the was no more room for Answers anymore.

 Who are you?